markomanninen/hyml/doc/full.rst

     $a->addContent(new HE_B("Link"));
     echo $a->render(); // <a href="#"><b>Link</b></a>

-Doesn't this feel quite Lispy?
+Doesn't this feel distantly quite Lispy?
 I mean generating and modifying code is same what macros do.
 Here it is done with PHP, and can be done with any language.
-But the thing is that EVAL in other languages is regarded as EVIL, but for Lisp users it is a "principia primaria".
+But the thing is that `eval` in other languages is regarded as `evil` but for Lisp users it is a "principia primaria".

 **Javascript**